GSA/Section508.gov/_pages/tools/2020-02-27-tools-glossary-terms.md

   </tr>
   <tr>
     <th scope="row" id="document">Document</th>
-    <td><p><strong>Definition 1:</strong> Logically distinct assembly of content (such as a file, set of files, or streamed media) that: functions as a single entity rather than a collection; is not part of software; and does not include its own software to retrieve and present content for users.
+    <td><p><a href="#electronic-content">Electronic Content</a> that is:</p><p><strong>Definition 1:</strong> Logically distinct assembly of content (such as a file, set of files, or streamed media) that: functions as a single entity rather than a collection; is not part of software; and does not include its own software to retrieve and present content for users.
 Examples of documents include, but are not limited to, letters, email messages, spreadsheets, presentations, podcasts, images, and movies.</p>
     <p><strong>Definition 2:</strong> Files created with common office software for content generation and information sharing, such as Microsoft Word (DOCX), PowerPoint (PPTX), Excel (XLSX), and Portable Document Format (PDF).</p></td>
   </tr>
   <tr>